zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/zenml-cloud.md

 # ☁ ZenML Cloud

 One of the most straightforward paths to start with a deployed ZenML server is to use [ZenML Cloud](https://zenml.io/cloud).
-ZenML Cloud eliminates the need for you to dedicate time and resources to deploy and manage the ZenML server, allowing you to focus primarily on your MLOps workflows.
+ZenML Cloud eliminates the need for you to dedicate time and resources to deploy and manage a ZenML server, allowing you to focus primarily on your MLOps workflows.

 <div data-full-width="true">
 <figure><img src="../../.gitbook/assets/zenml-cloud-tenant-overview.png" alt=""><figcaption><p>ZenML Cloud comes equipped with a powerful cloud-only dashboard</p></figcaption></figure>